 Health Center: 512-462-5717, (VP) 512-410-1024

-- Determine eligibility to attend TSD and schedule admission ARD
+- Determine eligibility to attend TSD

 - Conduct Admission ARD meeting (transfer/annual)

-Students Who Leave TSD
+Students Who Withdraw from TSD

 The TSD registrar is responsible for sending special education records to those schools requesting the information.
-This may be done through the electronic systems used within the state, or when necessary, providing paper copies.
+This may be done through the electronic systems (TREX) used within the state, or when necessary, providing paper copies.
 Parents may also request a copy to take to the new school themselves.